 Miska glared up at him.
-“I don’t know, Bobo,” she spat out the name bitterly.
+“I don't know, Bobo,” she spat out the name bitterly.
+With a casual toss, she threw her abandoned corset out of the crater and to the side.
 “But we need it out of this hole and to my forge.
 That means your wagon.”

-“Ah, blessed soil, that means I’m not going home tonight?”
+“Ah, blessed soil, that means I'm not going to go drinking tonight?”

 Miska grinned with just a hint of malice.
-“You be nice to the jinko, you suffer.
-Plus you’ll be paying for the iron work.”
+“If you give a jinkoa, they will never leave your side.
+Plus, you are the one who tied petals with her.”
 She followed by something in a different language, a foreign tongue that sounded bitter and mocking.

 He shook his head.
 Then he pointed at her.
-“Be nice, Achil deablo made your grandmother smile.”
+“Be nice, achil deblo made your grandmother smile.”

 Linsan worried her lip.
 “What can I do?”

 “Just stay out of our way, Music Girl.
 Our bones are of the earth and we know how to move among the stones.”
-Calibo said before turning and heading to the wagon to retrieve heavy ropes and bales of straw.
+Calibo said before turning and heading to the wagon.

 From inside the hole, there was a groan of metal.
 Linsan peered down to see Miska lifting up the front of the buggy with one hand.
 The weight of the vehicle drover Miska's feet deep into the earth but it didn't look like she strained with the effort to kick one foot free and roll a large rock underneath the corner of the Glasscoaster to brace it.

 On the edge of her vision, Linsan watched as Calibo picked up the end of the wagon that easily weighed hundreds of pounds.
 Without even a grunt, he dragged it until it lined up with the edge of the crater.